-Dominant personalities hinder the creative process by intimidating other team members or making them feel reluctant to share a dissenting opinion.
+Dominant personalities hinder the creative process by intimidating other team members or making them feel reluctant to share dissenting opinions.
 Fortunately, there are a number of tactics for handling those dominating meeting personalities.

 Many dominant personalities actually mean well and often contribute constructive ideas.
-By politely (but firmly) countering their dominance, you ensure better brainstorm productivity from the group as a whole.
+By politely (but firmly) countering their dominance, you ensure better productivity from the brainstorming group as a whole.

 It makes it easy to not participate

 Of course, some team members don’t mind letting others dominate the conversation.
 Many prefer hiding in the background and relying on others to come up with the bulk of the ideas.